Your employees aren’t ignoring your Internal Messages. They’re just not READING them at a desk.

 Design for Scanning, Not Reading

-People should be able to grasp the key points just by scanning the subheads.
+Your reader should be able to understand the core message just by scanning the subheadings.

 3. Make the Message Retellable

-If the core idea isn’t simple, the meaning gets distorted.
+If the core idea isn’t simple and repeatable, the meaning quickly gets distorted.

 Design principle: